Charles Sykes/Bravo/NBCU Photo Bank via Getty Images

 Lauri had been open about Josh's problems, including his battle with addiction, and there was a RHOC episode in which they went to counseling together.
 He was sentenced to juvenile detention during season one for having marijuana in school, he was sent to rehab in season three and, by season four, it was revealed he had a heroin addiction, prompting Lauri's exit from the show.

-So while this latest turn of events is horribly sad, it doesn't come as a particular shock.
+So while this latest turn of events was horribly sad, it didn't come as a particular shock.

 In September 2008, Joshua was sentenced to 240 days in jail on three felony counts of possession of a controlled substance with intent to sell and six misdemeanors related to drug use or possession.
 Per the Los Angeles Times, he also pleaded guilty to hit-and-run in 2008, possession of drug paraphernalia in 2009 (he served 30 days in jail), and resisting a peace officer and drug possession in 2015—all misdemeanors.
 He was sentenced to 90 days in jail and another three years' probation in 2010 for violating his previous probation, according to the Orange County Register.
 "I think he's really getting picked on and treated unfairly," Peterson protested to the newspaper before he was sentenced.

-In May he pleaded not guilty to felony drug and possession-related forgery charges.
-Bail was set at $1 million after Josh's arrest Monday.
+In May 2016 he pleaded not guilty to felony drug and possession-related forgery charges.
+Bail was set at $1 million after Josh's arrest on the attempted murder charges.

-Last year Lauri and husband George Peterson adopted her granddaughter, Kennedy, born in 2012 to Josh and his wife Hannah.
+Lauri and husband George Peterson had adopted her granddaughter, Kennedy, born in 2012 to Josh and his wife Hannah, in 2015.

 Lauri's former cast mate Jeana Keough, one of the original Real Housewives of Orange County stars, called Josh "a troubled child."
 She told E!
-News, "It's in the court's hands now.
+News after he was arrested last June, "It's in the court's hands now.
 You're innocent until proven guilty.
 We don't know the situation.
 My prayers are with Lauri and her family."

 Peterson is certainly not the only Housewife who's had a child struggle with the law or personal demons.
 Lynne Curtin, who joined the show's fourth season and stayed until 2010, had a bumpy relationship with daughter Alexa, who along with sister Raquel answered the door to a process server delivering eviction papers to their parents during a 2010 episode of RHOC.